-1. Your baby will eventually wear his/her STARband[®] Cranial Remolding Orthosis 23 hours a day, but needs several days to adjust to wearing the STARband.
+1. Your baby will eventually wear his or her STARband® Cranial Orthosis 23 hours a day, but needs several days to adjust to wearing the STARband.
 Follow the schedule below to gradually increase the wearing time.
 Do not accelerate this program, even if your baby is not having any problems.
 The wearing schedule below was developed to prevent skin problems and to help your baby adjust to the STARband.

-DAY \underline{ON} OFF NAP NIGHT
+DAY ON OFF NAP NIGHT

 1 1 hr 1 hr no no

-2 2 hrs 2 hrs no no
+2 2 hrs 1 hr no no

-3 4 hrs 4 hrs yes yes
+3 4 hrs 1 hr yes yes

 4 8 hrs 1 hr yes yes

 5 23 hrs 1 hr yes yes

 - 2. This wearing schedule provides a safe way to acclimate to the STARband.
 The fifth day is considered full time wear, and at this point, the STARband should only be removed for one hour per day.
-The STARband should be removed during the baby's bath. - 3.
+The STARband should be removed and cleaned during the baby's bath. - 3.
 Remove the STARband if your baby has a fever or the flu.
 Return to full time wear as soon as possible.
 If the baby has not been able to wear the STARband for 48 hours, ramp up the wearing schedule slowly over a few days to help the baby adapt to wearing the STARband again. - 4.
 If your baby has been diagnosed with torticollis, the torticollis must be treated in order to achieve head shape correction.
 If your therapist or physician has given you neck exercises to perform, remove the STARband for the exercises and replace the band as soon as the exercises are finished. - 5.
 At bath time each day, remove and clean the STARband.
-Only use unscented rubbing alcohol to clean the inside of the STARband, because other products may be harmful to the baby's skin.
+Only use unscented rubbing alcohol to clean the inside of the STARband.
+Other cleaners such as soap, water, bleach, or perfume can cause skin irritation and should not be used inside the STARband.
 Vigorously rub the inside of the STARband with a clean washcloth containing the rubbing alcohol, or apply rubbing alcohol using a new soft toothbrush.
 Set the band upside down to dry.
 A fan, in addition to the rubbing alcohol, may be used to help alleviate odor that sometimes develops inside the band.
 Drying in the sun can also help to alleviate the odor and speed up the drying process. - 6.
 Shampoo the baby's head daily, and reapply the STARband when both the head and the band are dry.
-Babies with very sensitive scalps may benefit from a mild hypoallergenic or herbal shampoo like Aveeno or Jason's Tea Tree Oil Shampoo.
+Babies with very sensitive scalps may benefit from a mild, unscented hypoallergenic shampoo.
 The STARband should not get wet and should be removed for swimming.
 After swimming, wash your child's head with shampoo to remove chlorine, sunscreen, etc. Reapply the orthosis when both your baby's hair and the STARband are dry. - 7.
-For the first several days, your baby may perspire excessively until his/her body becomes accustomed to the STARband.
+For the first several days, your baby may perspire excessively until his or her body becomes accustomed to the STARband.
 This is normal, and during this time, the STARband can be removed for a couple minutes throughout the day to dry the baby's head and band with a towel or cool hair dryer.
 The STARband should be reapplied as soon as the baby's hair and the band are dry.
 Do not use powders, lotions, or wipes on the baby's head or inside the STARband.
 These products may contain perfumes and ingredients that can lead to skin irritation.
-Dress your baby in cooler clothing if the baby perspires excessively. - 8.
-If the baby develops a heat rash, your Doctor may recommend that you apply hydrocortisone cream sparingly to the irritated area once a day after bathing.
-This cream is available over the counter at a pharmacy.
-Keep the baby as cool as possible, and towel or blow dry the baby's hair and the inside of the band throughout the day with a cool hair dryer to prevent moisture buildup.
-Replace the STARband as soon as the band and hair are dry.
-Time out of the band should be less than 10 minutes.
+Dress your baby in cooler clothing if the baby perspires excessively.